TheWPCraft/instant-order-notifier-woc/readme.txt

 = Can I change the notification sound? =

 Yes!
-Go to **General Settings** → choose from 3 built-in ringtones.
+Go to **General Settings** → choose from 3 built-in ringtones or upload up to 2 custom sounds of your own.

 = Can I disable sound but keep the popup? =